-Every organization should be concerned about making their online content accessible, regardless of a user’s device.
-We helped the Carnegie Museum of Art update their website with a mobile-first web presence.
-But the commitment to accessibility didn’t stop at devices.
+Every organization should be concerned about making its online content accessible.
+We helped the Carnegie Museum of Art update their website to a truly accessible, mobile-first experience.

 When picking accent colors to complement the established CMOA black, white, and red, we turned to their collection for inspiration.
 Van Gogh’s “Wheat Fields after the Rain” provided a starting point.
 To meet accessibility standards, we measured the contrast of black and white text against these accent colors and refined accordingly.

 The Takeaway Arts, culture, and education.
 At your fingertips.

 Supporting programs for an audience ranging from toddlers to senior citizens.
 Meeting detailed cataloging and rights-management standards.
 Cultural and educational institutions have a wide range of needs and requirements to navigate.
 We can help your institution maintain a digital presence in a mobile-first world.